 As one of the simplest and cheapest streaming devices available, the Google Chromecast is a great choice for the everyday streamer.
 With tons of dedicated games and unique features, it’s also one of the most comprehensive platforms around.

-Unlike other media streamers like, say, Apple TV and Roku, Chromecast is a breeze to install.
-So, without further ado, here’s how you can set up Chromecast.
+Unlike other media streamers like, say, Apple TV and Roku, Chromecast is a breeze to install – and, one of the easiest to use, too.

 How to set up Chromecast

 First, unpack your Chromecast and plug it into your TV using one of the HDMI ports.
 Then plug your USB cord into a nearby outlet using the Chromecast adapter.
 You can also plug the USB cable into the back of your TV if you have an open port.
 Once everything’s been plugged in, the small LED on your Chromecast should automatically light up.

 Next, turn your TV on and change the settings to match the corresponding HDMI source.
 You should be greeted with Google’s ‘Set me up’ screen.

 Now, depending on the device you’re using, you may need to download the Google Home app from either the Google Play Store or Apple Store.
 Note that most Android users should already have Google Home preinstalled.
 Alternatively, Chrome PC and Mac users should be able to bypass this installation process altogether.

 After you’ve downloaded Google Home on your streaming device, open the app and click (or tap) on the Devices icon in the top right-hand corner.
 The app will then ask to access your location.
 Click OK and proceed to the next screen.
 Once your Chromecast has been located, the Google Home app will begin setting it up automatically.
 When this is done, click Continue.

 You’ll now be moved to a new page asking to name your Chromecast network.
 Here you should see a unique key code on both your TV and the device you’re using to set up Chromecast.
 Make sure both numbers match.
 If they do (and they definitely should), tap I See the Code.